GioF71/tidal-connect/README.md

 ##### UPnP

-Alternatively, if you are not scared of some DIY, you might want to create an upnp/dlna renderer, maybe with upmpdcli (you might use my [docker image for upmpdcli](https://github.com/GioF71/upmpdcli-docker)) and mpd (you might use my [docker image for mpd](https://github.com/GioF71/mpd-alsa-docker)), and then use some Android app like BubbleUpnp or mConnect Lite (this one is also on iOS/iPadOS), connect those apps to Tidal and then stream to your upnp/dlna renderer.
+Alternatively, if you are not scared of some DIY, you might want to create an upnp/dlna renderer, maybe with upmpdcli (you might use my [docker image for upmpdcli](https://github.com/GioF71/upmpdcli-docker)) and mpd (you might use my [docker image for mpd](https://github.com/GioF71/mpd-alsa-docker)), and then use some Android app like BubbleUPnP or mConnect Lite (this one is also on iOS/iPadOS), connect those apps to Tidal and then stream to your upnp/dlna renderer.
-Starting late November 2023, BubbleUpnp supports hires flac, see [this post on Reddit](https://www.reddit.com/r/TIdaL/comments/184gcsq/bubbleupnp_android_app_now_supports_hires_flac/).
+Starting late November 2023, BubbleUPnP supports hires flac, see [this post on Reddit](https://www.reddit.com/r/TIdaL/comments/184gcsq/bubbleupnp_android_app_now_supports_hires_flac/).
 This is something that, from what I know, is not supported by this Tidal Connect application, and will probably never be.

 ##### Tidal Plugin for upmpdcli